Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 5 15 105
 ```

-In the case where we apply to sub-arrays of the same rank in both `⍺` and `⍵`, we can
+In the case where we apply to sub-arrays of the same rank in both `⍺` and `⍵`, we only need specify that rank once:

 ```APL
       1 0 ¯1(×⍤1 1) 5 3⍴⍳15